Understanding Your Membership Rights in an LLC

 What Rights Does an LLC Member Have in a NJ LLC?

-A membership agreement in a NJ LLC is a contractual relationship between two or more persons as co-owners.
-It is a voluntary association and cannot be forced on anyone without his or her consent.
-The agreement can be verbal or in writing.
+A membership agreement in a NJ LLC is a contractual relationship between two or more persons as co-owners of an enterprise called a Limited Liability Company.
+It is a voluntary association which cannot be forced upon a member without his or her consent.
+The membership agreement can be verbal or in writing.

-A written LLC membership agreement is the foundation for members’ rights and obligations, supplemented by those provisions of the revised NJ Limited Liability Company Act and other applicable laws.
-A membership agreement need not be in writing unless it falls within the Statute of Frauds, or if the terms of the agreement are so complicated that it must be reduced to writing for a proper understanding of its terms, in the event of a dispute.
-For a thorough discussion of the Statute of Fraud.
-Visit our related site, NJ Contract Law.
+A written membership agreement is the foundation document for member rights and obligations, supplemented by those provisions of the revised NJ Limited Liability Company Act and other applicable laws.
+A membership agreement in the LLC need not be in writing unless it falls within the Statute of Frauds, which mandates that certain agreements be in writing to be enforceable or if the terms of the agreement are so complicated that it must be reduced to writing for a proper understanding of its terms, in the event of a dispute.
+For a thorough discussion of what the Statute of Frauds means, visit our related site, NJ Contract Law.

-Subject to the terms of the written agreement, the day-to-day business of the company is performed by the members as they have agreed upon.
+Subject to the terms of the member agreement, the day-to-day business of the company is performed by the members as they have agreed upon.
 Generally, decisions are made by a majority vote.

-It is strongly recommended that all LLC membership agreements be in writing to reduce future issues that are inherent to a verbal agreement.
+It is strongly recommended that all LLC membership agreements be in writing to reduce controversy and contested issues that are inherent when a membership agreement is verbal.

 Who Can Become an LLC Member?

-There are no legal restrictions on who can become a member of an LLC but there are issues of a minor (a person under 18 years of age) becoming a member.
-A person becomes a member in accordance with the terms of either a membership agreement or an operating agreement.
+There are no legal restrictions on who can become a member of an LLC except for a minor (a person under 18 years of age) becoming a member.
+A person or other legal entity becomes a member in accordance with the terms of either a membership agreement or an operating agreement.
 Both terms are interchangeable and refer to the same entity and the agreements reached between the members.

-Conditions to membership in the LLC are, if any, governed by any written or verbal operating agreement regarding the subject or, if none exist, then whenever any new member is approved for admission into the LLC.
+Conditions and limitations to membership in the LLC are, if any, governed under the written or verbal operating agreement of the members, or if none exist, whenever a new member is approved for admission into the LLC.
 If the membership or operating agreement is a verbal agreement between the members and no written agreement has been prepared and signed which defines, when a person becomes a member, a member becomes an “actual member” when all the existing members approve his/her acceptance.
 An interested person can purchase an interest in an LLC by way of cash, services in lieu of cash payment (often called “sweat equity”), a promissory note or any form of consideration agreed to by the LLC and/or the selling member.

 Understanding Membership Rights in an LLC